Jehops/swm-freebsd-net-modeline/README.md

-Put %I, %U, and %D in your StumpWM mode-line format string (*screen-mode-line-format*) to show the network interface associated with the default route and the current upload and download transfer rates for that interface.
+Put %I, %U, and %D in your StumpWM mode-line format string (*screen-mode-line-format*) to show the network interface associated with the default route and the current upload and download transfer rates (in KiB/s) for that interface.

 In addition to the lisp code, there is a small C program, now.c and Bourne shell script, ml_net.sh.
 Compile now.c